 (c) the classes of person from whom contributions to the funds may be levied;

-(d) the amount and timing of payments into and out of funds (which may include provision for different levies for different classes of person);
+(d) the amount and timing of payments into and out of funds (which may include

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.